spacestation13/DMByExample/src/objs/basic_types.md

 ### Datums

 The first is the Datum (`/datum/`).
 It's the ancestor of all the other types (except for some types like /world, /client, /list, and more) that we will see.
 It's essentially pure data, hence the name, and can have pretty much any vars you like.
-When you define a new "top level" object, if you do not specify a parent_type, it defaults to /datum.
+> Note: When you define a new "top level" object, if you do not specify a parent_type, it defaults to /datum.

 ```dm
 MyType